June 19, 2018

 Aerial view of Alaska

-Before I arrived I had many mixed feelings, but I kept a nonchalant front.
+Before I arrived, I had many mixed feelings, but I kept a nonchalant front.
 A blasé attitude.
-Even though I had never done anything like this before, I was used to new things.
+Even though I had never done anything like this before, I was used to trying new things.
 I enjoyed novelty.
-More of those emotions were excitement than anything else, but there was nervousness too.
-I was a 28 year old man, I should have been able to do anything.
-But the only thing I could compare this to was camping and working with horses.
-Life is what you make it though, so fuck it.
-I only had so much time, might as well learn and try new things.
+I was mostly excited, but there was nervousness too.
+I was a 28-year-old man; I should have been able to do anything.
+But the only connection I could compare this fishing experience to was camping and working with horses.

 Landing in Anchorage